Torsion of the Khovanov homology

+Khovanov homology is very difficult to compute by hand.
+Conjecture~\ref{conj:barnatan-knight} above was formulated based on extensive computations by Dror Bar-Natan using a Mathematica software package that he developed~\cite{BN-first}.
+He computed ranks of the Khovanov homology for all prime knots with up to 11 crossings.
+In~2002, the author developed \KhoHo~\cite{Sh-KhoHo} that used reductions of the Khovanov chain complex to compute its homology faster and over $\Z$.
+All the conjectures below about torsion of the Khovanov homology were formulated based on computations done with {\tt KhoHo.} As of this writing, the integer Khovanov homology is known for all prime knots with at most 16 crossings, all prime links with at most 14 crossings, as well as many thousands other knots and links.

+\begin{rem} For several years, \KhoHo was the fastest program for computing Khovanov homology.
+It works efficiently for knots and links with up to 17--19 crossings.
+Only in Summer~2005 a significantly faster program by Bar-Natan and Green~\cite{BN-fast,katlas-program} was written. \end{rem}

-Initial results show that the torsion is at least as interesting and important as the ranks of the Khovanov homology.
-First of all, every knot and link considered, except the unknot, the Hopf link, their connected sums, and disjoint unions, has torsion and, moreover, torsion elements of order $2$ are always present.
-If proved, this could lead to an easy way to detect the unknot.
-There is only one other torsion order that appeared so far: 16 knots with 15 crossings and 2 knots with 16 crossings are known to have torsion of order $4$.
-All of them are braid positive knots.
-Khovanov homology of one of the first knot with torsion of order $4$, the $(4,5)$-torus knot, is presented in section~\ref{app:4-5-torus} from the Appendix.
-It is natural to assume that only powers of $2$ can be orders of Khovanov homology classes.
+As it turns out, torsion of the Khovanov homology has very special properties and is at least as interesting and important as the free part of the homology.
+First of all, every knot and link considered, except the unknot, the Hopf link, their connected sums, and disjoint unions, has torsion of order~$2$.
+If proved, this could lead to a (relatively) easy way to detect the unknot.